"

 Example 1.7.2.
 Grand staff

 Illustration of grand staff, which is the treble clef and the bass clef at the same time, connected by a brace and bar line.
-The half notes on the grand staff ascend, beginning on the F on the fourth line in the bass clef.
-Middle C is shown simultaneously in both clefs.
-The dotted half notes ascend until G on the second line in the treble clef.

 • It is essential that the grand staff begins with a brace and bar line.
 (Recall that when we wrote for only treble clef or only bass clef, there was no bar line at the beginning.)
-The brace and bar line are necessary at the start of a grand staff because both staves[7] must be read at the same time.
+The brace and bar line are necessary at the start of a grand staff because both staves[8] must be read simultaneously.

-• The grand staff is most commonly used by keyboard instruments, such as the piano.
-If you played Example 1.7.2 on the piano, your left hand would play F-G-A-B-C and your right hand would play C-D-E-F-G. You would only play middle C once, however, as it occurs simultaneously in both hands.
+• The grand staff is most often used by keyboard instruments, such as the piano.
+If you played Example 1.7.2 on the piano, your left hand would play F-G-A-B-C, and your right hand would play C-D-E-F-G. You would only play middle C once, as it appears in both hands at the same time.

 Example 1.7.3.
 Grand staff: Beethoven, “Für Elise,” WoO 59

-Grand Staff
+Grand staff

 The grand staff contains the treble clef and the bass clef.
 It begins with a brace and a bar line to show that both staves are read simultaneously.